Polka: Etymology

-The term polka referring to the dance is believed to derive from the Czech words "půlka", meaning "half-step".
+The term polka referring to the dance is believed to derive from the Czech word "půlka", meaning "half-step".

 Czech cultural historian Čeněk Zíbrt attributes the term to the Czech word půlka (half), referring to both the half-tempo 2/4 and the half-jump step of the dance.

 The name was changed to "Polka" as an expression of honour and sympathy for Poland and the Poles after the November Uprising 1830–1831.
 "Polka" meaning, in both the Czech and Polish languages, "Polish woman".
 The name was widely introduced into the major European languages in the early 1840s.